 A sole proprietorship is a single-member business that’s never formally incorporated with a state filing.
 Sole proprietorship pros and cons include that It’s easy to set up, but there’s no distinction between business and owner and no liability protection.
 Sole proprietorships minimize startup costs but won’t help you limit your personal liability.

 Regardless of how you structure your business, it’s important to separate your business and personal finances.
 Commingling funds can create huge accounting, tax, and liability headaches.
 Our review of the best business banking options put Chase at the top.
-New customers can qualify for up to $300 in bonuses.
+New customers can qualify for a $200 bonus.

 Sole Proprietorship Pros and Cons